hpgrahsl/kryptonite-for-kafka/README.md

   "transforms.cipher.type":"com.github.hpgrahsl.kafka.connect.transforms.kryptonite.CipherField$Value",
   "transforms.cipher.cipher_mode": "DECRYPT",
   "transforms.cipher.cipher_data_keys": "[{\"identifier\":\"my-demo-secret-key-123\",\"material\":{<TINK_KEYSET_SPEC_JSON_HERE>}}]", //key materials of utmost secrecy!
-  "transforms.cipher.cipher_data_key_identifier": "my-demo-secret-key-123",
   "transforms.cipher.field_config": "[{\"name\":\"myString\"},{\"name\":\"myArray1\"},{\"name\":\"mySubDoc2\"}]",
   "transforms.cipher.field_mode": "OBJECT",
   //...
 }
 ```

-The result after applying this SMT is a record in which all the fields specified in the `field_config` parameter are **decrypted using the secret key id that is specified and was used to encrypt the original data**.
-Apparently, this can work if and only if the secret key id has the correct key material configured using the parameter `cipher_data_keys`.
+The result after applying this SMT is a record in which all the fields specified in the `field_config` parameter are **decrypted using the keyset that was used to encrypt the original data**.
+Apparently, this can work if and only if the keyset is properly configured.

 Below is an exemplary JSON-encoded record after the decryption, which is equal to the original record: